muneer78/muneer78.github.io/_posts/2014-06-24-crazy-alternative.md

 ---
+date: 2014-06-24
+title: Crazy Alternative
-tags: jokes
+tags: thoughts
 ---

-<p>Calling someone crazy is too derogatory.
-We should instead call them people who experience a wide range of emotions on a regular basis.</p>
+> Calling someone crazy is too derogatory.
+We should instead call them people who experience a wide range of emotions on a regular basis.